mshabana70/WebDev_BootCamp/ProjectsForLearning/JavaScript/notes/JavaScript.md

 ### String:

-Strings are a data type is defined by the double quotes ("").
+Strings are a data type defined by the double quotes ("").
 Any text that is within those double quotes will be stored as a <strong>string</strong> data type by your text editor and web browser.
 It is called a string because it is a "string" of characters.

 ### Numbers: